AniDhumal/Uniswap-Challenge/README.md

 ## Description

-This agent detects a swap from Uniswap pools
+This Bot detects a swap from Uniswap pools

 ## Supported Chains